-Whilst objections have been raised in respect of the proposed dwellings' susceptibility to flooding, it is noted that, in accordance with the original flood risk assessment undertaken at the outline stage, the proposed dwellings would be located within Flood Zone 1 (i.e. land having a less than 0.1% annual probability of river flooding), and would also not be within any areas identified as being at medium or high risk of surface water flooding.
-Flood risk and drainage issues associated with the site have already been dealt with at the outline application stage, and the site is subject to conditions attached to the outline planning permission in respect of these matters.
+Whilst objections have been raised in respect of the proposed dwellings' susceptibility to flooding. it is noted that, in accordance with the original flood risk assessment undertaken at the outline stage, the proposed dwellings would be located within Flood Zone 1 (i.e. land having a less than 0.1% annual probability of river flooding), and would also not be within any areas identified as being at medium or high risk of surface water flooding.
+Whereas objections have been raised including evidence of recent flooding of the Sence in the vicinity of the site during storm events, these events nevertheless appeared to affect the areas identified as being within Zones 2 and 3 of the Environment Agency flood risk areas and would seem unlikely to have impacted upon the areas within which new dwellings are proposed.
+Furthermore, flood risk and drainage issues associated with the site have already been dealt with at the outline application stage, and the site is subject to conditions attached to the outline planning permission in respect of these matters.
 Nevertheless, insofar as the proposed SuDS are concerned (and whilst the precise details would be a matter for discharge of conditions on the outline permission), the general form (including gradient and, as a result, likely requirement for fencing etc.) would, in principle, be capable of meeting the design requirements for such features as set out in the District Council's Good Design for North West Leicestershire SPD.
 No objections are raised by the Environment Agency or the Lead Local Flood Authority.